-Apple's HomeKit smart home service is simple enough for novices who just want to say, "Siri, I'm home," into their iPhone, before walking through their automatically unlocked door and entering a relaxing scene with just the right lighting, temperature and other best Apple HomeKit products operating as desired.
+Apples HomeKit is a smart home system simple enough for novices who just want to say, "Siri, I'm home," into their iPhone, before walking through their automatically unlocked door and entering a relaxing scene with just the right lighting, temperature and other best HomeKit devices operating as desired.

 What is Apple HomeKit?

-Apple HomeKit is a system that lets you control your smart home devices all in one place.
-It allows you to adjust your thermostat, lights, locks and more in multiple rooms, creating comfortable environments and just the right ambiance with a tap on your smartphone.
+Apple HomeKit is a system that lets you control all of the best smart home devices, so long as they're compatible.
+It gives you control over your smart thermostat, lights, locks and more in multiple rooms, creating comfortable environments and just the right ambiance with a tap on your smartphone.
 You can even use it to control your devices remotely.